 The purpose of the doctoral enrichment fund is to support dissertation research and dissemination, within the broader context of the professional development of doctoral students as scholar/leaders.
 Award amounts may vary, depending on available funding.
-Typically, they range from $300- $500 per applicant.
+There is a maximum award of $300 per applicant.

 Funding will be awarded for the following:

 - Support to conduct dissertation (or related) research

 - Travel to conferences to present research findings

 - Students will submit a completed application form, accompanied by a brief (no more than 1 page) summary of the proposed activity, rationale for how the funding will support the student's scholarly work, and budget justification.
 Applicants should also note other efforts to obtain funding from the Graduate School or other sources.